Floofball-uwu/RebelFlagship/README.md

 ## Disclaimer
-I do not own Last Stand (by Ben Prunty) nor made the original rebel flagship sprite.
+I do not own Last Stand (by Ben Prunty), made the original rebel flagship sprite, nor do I take credit for the SFX from FTL: Faster Than Light.